Elymar23/gcp_oci_vm_start/README.md

 ## Reflections
 ### Similarities
--Both require you to choose: which Machine type
+- Both require you to choose: which Machine type
---OS image and Storage
+-- OS image and Storage